Brassica juncea

 For a deeper look at vitamins and phytonutrients studied across varieties, see the microgreens nutrition guide.

 Your live wasabi mustard tray develops flavor intensity with continued light exposure — keep it in a bright spot (not direct harsh afternoon sun) at room temperature.
 The heat level can increase slightly over the first few days post-delivery.
-Snip as needed and expect 5–7 days of peak freshness.
+Snip as needed and expect up to 2–3 weeks of fresh harvest with light daily watering.

 Full storage tips — container types, fridge placement, and shelf life by crop — are in the microgreens storage guide.